Red Earth (video game)

-Red Earth, released in Japan as Warzard (ウォーザード, Wōzādo), is a fantasy-themed 2D fighting game released by Capcom as an arcade game in 1996.
+Red Earth, released in Japan as Warzard (ウォーザード, Wōzādo), is a 1996 fighting game developed and published by Capcom for arcades.
 It was the first game for Capcom's CP System III hardware, the same hardware which Street Fighter III and its derivatives ran on.
-After not being released on a home platform for 26 years, it was announced on February 20, 2022 that Red Earth would receive its first port as a part of the Capcom Fighting Collection on June 24, 2022 for PlayStation 4, Xbox One, Nintendo Switch, and PC.
+Red Earth received its first home console port as a part of the Capcom Fighting Collection in June 2022 for PlayStation 4, Xbox One, Nintendo Switch, and PC.

 Gameplay

 Red Earth features two different game modes: a single-player Quest Mode and a two-player Versus Mode.
 In Quest Mode, the player chooses from one of the four main characters, and progresses through their character's storyline while fighting against a series of eight computer-controlled adversaries in one-on-one battles (like in the first Street Fighter), gaining experience points during each battle, which are used to improve the character's attack and defense and access new moves.
 In Versus Mode, two players fight against each other, each using any of the four main characters (including the same character as the other player).
 Red Earth uses a password feature that allows the player to play the game later on the same skill level their character reached when it ended the last time.
 The character is able to acquire new abilities depending on the skill level that has been reached.

 The fighting system itself is similar to previous Capcom fighting games such as the Street Fighter series with a few key differences.
 First of all, the vitality gauge of each computer-controlled opponent fought by the player during Quest mode is displayed across the bottom of the screen, and is much larger than the player's own vitality gauge.
 Also, as the player lands hits on their opponents, various coins and treasure chests come out.
 Collecting coins provides experience points, while various items can be found in treasure chests such as orbs (used to perform super moves) and food (which replenishes the player's vitality).
 These elements make the game very similar to a side-scrolling action game rather than a traditional fighting game, similar to Capcom's own adaptation of the Dungeons & Dragons beat 'em up game.

 Red Earth is one of the few Capcom games with fatalities.
-They include splitting the opponent in half, decapitation, artery rupture, organ removal, and limb slicing.
+They include splitting the opponent in half, artery rupture, organ removal, and limb slicing.
 It also features multiple endings and hidden endings influenced by the player's actions, given choices (akin to Chun-Li's ending in Super Street Fighter II), amount of continues used, and the manner of killing enemies.